-During the bird nesting season (February - August) the Skyway, Self-Anchored Suspension Span, Oakland Touchdown and Yerba Buena Island Transition Structure 1 project areas are being surveyed twice a week for nesting birds.
-During the bird nesting season the Yerba Buena Structure 2 project area is being surveyed five days a week for nesting birds.
+During the bird nesting season (February - August) the Skyway, the Self-Anchored Suspension Span (SAS), the Oakland Touchdown (OTD) and the Yerba Buena Island Transition Structure (YBITS) Contract 1 and 2 project areas are being surveyed five days a week for nesting birds.
 The goal of this monitoring is to prevent both impacts to nesting birds and delays to construction.
 Based on the observations of birds within the project areas adaptive nesting deterrence measures are recommended.
-The frequency of monitoring may be adjusted based on monitoring results.
+The frequency and duration of monitoring may be adjusted based on monitoring results.

-During the double-crested cormorant nesting season (March - August) monitoring is conducted twice a week to evaluate the effectiveness of enticements installed on the new bridge.
+During the double-crested cormorant nesting season (March - August), monitoring is conducted twice a week to evaluate the effectiveness of enticements installed on the new bridge.
 Bird monitors have observed cormorants loafing amongst the decoys installed on the marine foundations of the new east span.